 Aerial autonomous systems have also progressed in recent years.
 The EuRoC dataset \cite{burri2016euroc} was the first to equip UAVs with synchronously triggered high frame rate stereo cameras and IMUs, enabling a tightly coupled visual-inertial system for aerial robot localization and attitude estimation.
 The most commonly used platform for aerial data collection is micro or small drones, which are usually equipped with a few cameras and inertial sensors due to payload constraints.
 In indoor or small scenes, motion capture systems are used to generate millimeter-level ground truth, while in outdoor or larger scenes, laser trackers are used.

 However, it can be seen that there is a gap between ground and aerial datasets.
-Ground dataset is a large scene with rich sensors and centimeter-level accuracy ground truth for 2D motion, but aerial dataset is a small scene with limited sensors and millimeter-level accuracy ground truth for 3D motion.
-What about combine the strengths of EuRoC and KITTI to create a new aerial dataset which has both rich sensors and millimeter-level accuracy ground truth for 3D motion?
-Here comes USTC FLICAR dataset, bringing together the best of both ground and aerial dataset.
+The ground dataset comprises a large scene with rich sensors and provides centimeter-level accuracy for 2D motion ground truth.
+In contrast, the aerial dataset represents a smaller scene with limited sensors and offers millimeter-level accuracy for 3D motion ground truth.
+What if we combine the strengths of EuRoC and KITTI to create a new aerial dataset that incorporates both rich sensors and millimeter-level accuracy for 3D motion ground truth?
+This is where the USTC FLICAR dataset comes into play, bringing together the best aspects of both ground and aerial datasets.

 Having rich sensors and highly accurate ground truth is essential for autonomous aerial working robots and systems.
 In the complex and unstructured aerial work environment, robots must be equipped with multiple complementary sensors to gather multi-modal data for perception.
 Moreover, as robots are expected to perform more precise tasks, such as precise interaction and manipulation of objects, millimeter-level accuracy ground truth becomes even more important.